Medical Bills After a Truck Accident

 - Long-term care: $50,000 – $200,000 or more

 If you are seriously injured in a truck accident, you may recover well enough to be discharged from the hospital but not well enough to return home.
-Depending on your injuries, you may need rehabilitation care, which could last from days to months.
+Depending on your injuries, you may need rehabilitation care to recover from your accident, which could last from days to months.

 Like medical care, there are many variables to rehabilitation care.
 Some possible costs for long-term rehabilitation for truck accident injuries include: